jbpayton/robot-writers-room/readme.md

 ## Token Usage Warning

-Please be aware that this tool often generates large data frames and consequently makes many requests to the OpenAI API.
-This can use up a lot of tokens and can often exceed token lengths for queries.
+Please be aware that this tool often generates long chains of agent based activity and consequently makes many large requests to the OpenAI API.
+This can use up a lot of tokens.
 This makes using the tool quite expensive.
 Consider this aspect before using the tool extensively.
 Improvements to manage this more efficiently are planned for future versions.

 ## Autonomous Agents Disclaimer